SciML/Optimization.jl/docs/src/optimization_packages/manopt.md

 This example is based on the [example](https://juliamanifolds.github.io/ManoptExamples.jl/stable/examples/Riemannian-mean/) in the Manopt and https://doi.org/10.1007/s10107-022-01840-5. -->

+The following example is adapted from the Rayleigh Quotient example in ManoptExamples.jl.
-The Rayleigh quotient problem on the Sphere manifold can be solved as follows:
+We solve the Rayleigh quotient problem on the Sphere manifold:

 ```@example Manopt3
 using Optimization, OptimizationManopt